I describe myself as one of those vague computery occupations that careers

 My experience goes back over almost thirty years and covers C, PHP, Pascal, Modula 2, Cobol, Visual-Basic, FORTH, Basic and BBC BASIC; ARM, 80x86, PDP-11, 32016, 6809, 6502 and Z80 machine code and assembler, and of UNIX, VMS, MSDOS, Windows, CP/M and BBC operating systems, as well as expertise in low-level device drivers and serial and networking programming with MIDI, RS232, ACIAs, ADLCs and UARTs and specialist knowledge of Econet and co-processor systems.

 I am a skilled and flexible programmer, documentation writer, and mapmaker, who takes a pride in achieving accuracy and clearness and encouraging that in others.
 I have extensive IT, Internet and website administration skills, as well as an aptitude to pick up and develop the new skills required for particular tasks.
-I have recently gone from knowing absolutely no PHP to writing useful functional PHP code in less than a week.
+Some years ago I went from knowing absolutely no PHP to writing useful functional PHP code in less than a week.

 I am skilled in technical and cartographic drawing, including maps, plans and electronic schematics and circuit board layouts, and technical writing and HTML authoring.
 I can translate object code back into recompilable source code and recreate schematics from hardware.